Materialfy/M-Dash/README.md

 I added a lot of functionality and features to his base desgin template, but kept the overall theme/design.
 Will continue to add more!

-You can [send a tweet to me](https://twitter.com/SourBlueDream) if you need minor assistance
+You can [send me a tweet](https://twitter.com/SourBlueDream) if you need minor assistance